Contempt of Court in Family Law Cases

 When a defendant is served with a notice to attend court on allegations of willful failure to obey the court’s orders (civil contempt), the defendant has procedural rights.
 These rights include, but are not limited to: The right to receive proper notice of the time and place of the court hearing and the exact allegations of contempt alleged, the right to present evidence, be heard, or remain silent, the right to cross-examine witnesses, the right to be represented by an attorney, and in cases where more than five days of incarceration is possible, the right to a jury trial.

 If you have been charged with contempt of court in a family law proceeding contact our family law attorneys without delay for a free consultation.
-Our attorneys are experienced in criminal and civil law contempt prosecution as well as defense.
+Our attorneys are experienced in criminal and civil law contempt prosecution as well as criminal defense.
+We have full time family law and criminal defense lawyers ready to help you.
 Call today!

 Contempt of Court in Family Law